What Happens If I Only File One Of My Two W2s

 When You Have a Balance Due

-You may be able to submit the first return and the amended before the April 15th deadline if you're timely.
-However, you can file an amended return after April 15th to ensure your filing two W2s in quick succession.
+You may be able to submit the first return and the amended one before the April 15th deadline if you're timely.
+However, with the help of a w2 generator, you can create and file an amended return after April 15th to ensure you're filing two W2s in quick succession.

 You don't need to fear if you are stuck with the question of what happens if I am a dependent filing taxes and only file one of my 2 W2s.
 Multiple streams of income and switching jobs halfway through the year are regular occurrences.
 But you do want to take action on W2 tax filing as the IRS tracks your income regularly through your SSN.